 I believe that the meaning of life is to be found in how we relate to ourselves, to others and to the world in the here and now.
 Today is the only day we are alive: yesterday has gone and tomorrow does not yet exist.
 Life is too short to spend it unhappy and unfulfilled.
 I have a passion for helping people discover what is holding them back and to live to their full potential, to become all that they can be.

-As a humanistic therapist I believe the relationship between cient and therapist to be the primary agent of change.
-The humanistic approach calls upon the therapist to be genuine, empathic, open, honest, non-judgmental & accepting, and to avoid the controlling, superior or separate attitude found in other styles of therapy.
-To me, empowerment is the core of this.
-I wish to empower you to live your life to the full - and only you can decide what that path is.
+As a humanistic therapist I believe the relationship between client and therapist to be the primary agent of change.
+The humanistic approach calls upon the therapist to be genuine, empathic, open, honest, non-judgmental & accepting, and to avoid the controlling, superior or separate attitude often found in other styles of therapy.
+Above all, I wish to empower you to live your life to the full - and only you can decide what that path is.

-A brief word for those who may be interested in the theoetical underpinnings of my practice.
+A brief word for those who may be interested in the theoretical underpinnings of my practice.

 My main training was in modern Reichian therapy.
 The theoretical model was based on bioenergetic analysis (developed by Alexander Lowen and John Pierrakos) and strongly influenced by Gestalt therapy (Fritz & Laura Perls and John Goodman).
 The bodywork methodology was Postural Integration (developed by Jack Painter).

 My psychological persepctive is humanistic.
-This is a holistic view that promotes the individual's drive towards self-actualisation - fulflling one's potential.
-Rather than pathologising people and saying "You should be x" it encourages people to explore, develop and express their individual unique nature.
+This is a holistic view that promotes the individual's drive towards self-actualisation - fulfilling one's potential.
+Instead of pathologising people and focussing on what is 'wrong' with them, it encourages people to explore, develop and express their individual unique nature.